suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

 7. Batch searches on the Rosenbrock function (some simple examples)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``examples`` directory `on the NetPyNE github <https://github.com/suny-downstate-medical-center/netpyne/tree/batch/netpyne/batchtools/examples/rosenbrock>`_ contains multiple methods of performing automatic parameter search of a
-2 dimensional Rosenbrock function.
-These examples are used to quickly demonstrate some of the functionality of batch communications rather than the full process of running parameter searches on a detailed
-NEURON simulation (see 7.
-Performing parameter optimization searches (CA3 example)) and therefore only contain the a `batch.py` file containing the script detailing the parameter space and search method, and a
-`rosenbrock.py` file containing the function to explore, and the appropriate declarations and calls for batch automation and communication (rather than the traditional `cfg.py`, `netParams.py`, and `init.py` files).
+The ``examples`` directory `on the NetPyNE github <https://github.com/suny-downstate-medical-center/netpyne/tree/batch/netpyne/batchtools/examples/rosenbrock>`_ contains multiple methods of performing automatic parameter search of a 2-dimensional Rosenbrock function.
+These examples are used to quickly demonstrate some of the functionality of batch communications rather than the full process of running parameter searches on a detailed NEURON simulation (see 7.
+Performing parameter optimization searches (CA3 example)) and therefore only contain the a `batch.py` file containing the script detailing the parameter space and search method, and a `rosenbrock.py` file containing the function to explore, and the appropriate declarations and calls for batch automation and communication (rather than the traditional `cfg.py`, `netParams.py`, and `init.py` files).

 1. `basic_rosenbrock <https://github.com/suny-downstate-medical-center/netpyne/tree/batch/netpyne/batchtools/examples/rosenbrock/basic_rosenbrock>`_